 - Low iron level

-Tension headaches can occur when you also have a migraine.
-Tension headaches are associated with brain.
+Tension headaches can occur once you even have a migraine.
+Tension headaches are related to brain.

 What are the treatments of tension headache?

 Headaches and physical examinations are diagnosed based on the patient’s reported history of tension headaches.
 There is no test to confirm the specificity of tension headaches.
 Since physical examinations of patients with tension headaches are usually normal, additional examinations such as CT scans or MRI scans are usually not required.
 Some initial blood work can be done to make sure there are no underlying abnormalities.